GLOBAL MARKETS-Stocks, dollar, bond yields tumble as weak U.S. jobs data stuns

 By Sam Forgione

-NEW YORK, June 3 (Reuters) - U.S. and European shares, the dollar, oil and bond yields dived on Friday after data showed the slowest pace of U.S. job growth in more than five years, dashing expectations that the Federal Reserve could raise interest rates in June.
+NEW YORK, June 3 (Reuters) - U.S. and European shares, the dollar, oil and bond yields dived on Friday after data showed the slowest pace of U.S. job growth in more than five years, dashing most investors’ expectations for a Federal Reserve interest rate hike later this month.

 U.S. non-farm payrolls rose by just 38,000 in May, the smallest gain since September 2010 and far below an expected 164,000.
 All 105 economists polled by Reuters had expected a higher number.